Last Modified: 3/16/2021

 Q: Where can I find an example of a "signature attestation statement"?
 Is a specific form required?

-A. The Centers for Medicare & Medicaid Services (CMS) requires that any Medicare service provided or ordered must be authenticated by the author -- the one who provided or ordered that service.
+A. CMS requires that any Medicare service provided or ordered must be authenticated by the author -- the one who provided or ordered that service.
 Certain types of signatures (e.g., illegible signatures, initials) may require the addition of a “signature attestation statement” or a signature log to the documentation to ensure the signature’s authentication.
 If documentation submitted for medical review does not contain a signature at all, then only a signature attestation will be accepted.

 However, CMS neither requires nor instructs providers to use a specific form or format for the attestation statement.